APHIS stops live animal imports across US southern border

 Article

-The USDA announced on May 11, 2025, that there is a suspension of bison, cattle, and horse imports through ports of entry along the southern border of the US due to the rapid northward spread of New World screwworm (NWS) in Mexico.
-Despite continued efforts to interdict and eradicate NWS is Mexico, it has been detected in remote farms with minimal cattle movement about 700 miles from the border in Oaxaca and Veracruz.
+The US Department of Agriculture (USDA) announced on May 11, 2025, that there is a suspension of bison, cattle, and horse imports through ports of entry along the southern border of the US due to the rapid northward spread of the New World screwworm (NWS) in Mexico.
+Despite continued efforts to interdict and eradicate NWS in Mexico, it has been detected in remote farms with minimal cattle movement, approximately 700 miles from the border in Oaxaca and Veracruz.

 ocphoto/stock.adobe.com